mikemackintosh/mikemackintosh.github.io/_posts/2013-05-13-junos-remote-api.md

 ---
 layout: post
 permalink: /junos-remote-api-scripting
-title: "JUNOS Remote API"
+title: "Communicate with the JUNOS Remote API"
-category: ["coding", "junos", "linux-system-administration", "slax", "system-administration"]
+category: "How To"
 tags: api ex firewall juniper juniper-networks junos-2 mx remote-execution security slax-2 srx xslt
 ---
-# Remotely Executing Commands on JUNOS
+### Remotely Executing Commands on JUNOS

 Those who are familiar with Juniper and their software known as JUNOS, may not know about the extendability of the platform using SLAX.
 You can read about SLAX on [Juniper's website](http://www.juniper.net/techpubs/en_US/junos11.2/topics/concept/junos-script-automation-slax-overview.html).